Nardianian/HyperEuclideanSet/README.md

 <img src="./x0e14ugn.png"
 style="width:6.69305in;height:3.57153in" />

-Added MIDI Learn system (for live performances).
+With version 1.1.0 added MIDI Learn system (ideal for use in live performances).

 Read the user manual for usage details.